EthanNorton/Learning/README.md

 Agents: focuses on applications of agents to solve tasks, and iterate through a dataset for improvmements, and forecast issues/bugs aheads of time.
 An example would be an agent that could combine a multi-factor analysis to predict peaks in database in advance, and see if there is energy covered to maintain this level, perhaps including a monte-carlo analysis.

+Training/ fitting an Autoencoder: A good application of applying an autoencoder would be helping stabilize the energy fluxes, predict anamolies, and minimize future deviations.
 ## Demo